This section explains how to enable Cloud-Based Monitoring and Remote Support for your Qumulo cluster.

 Prerequisites

-Before you can use Cloud-Based monitoring and Remote Support, you must:
+Before you can use Cloud-Based Monitoring and Remote Support:

-• Install VPN keys on your Qumulo cluster
+• A member of the Qumulo Care Team must install VPN keys on your Qumulo cluster

-• Enable the following destination hostnames for TCP on port 443.
+• You must enable the following destination hostnames for TCP on port 443

 Hostname Description